dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-pulsar.md

 ### Partition Key

-When invoking the Plusar pub/sub, its possible to provide an optional partition key by using the `metadata` query parameter in the request url.
+When invoking the Pulsar pub/sub, it's possible to provide an optional partition key by using the `metadata` query parameter in the request url.

 The parameter name is `partitionKey`.